AndreBorrmann/gep_wip/18-dualstack_ipv4_ipv6_seed_shoot.md

 If the Shoot is not a dual stack cluster `nodeCIDRMaskSize` should be used as usual.
 The fields `nodeCIDRMaskSizeV4` and `nodeCIDRMaskSizeV6` should be ignored.

 If the Shoot is a dual stack cluster, `nodeCIDRMaskSizeV4` and `nodeCIDRMaskSizeV6` should be used and `nodeCIDRMaskSize` should be ignored.
 The default of the values should be the same as in the [Kube-Controller-Manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/).

+The default value for `nodeCIDRMaskSize` and `nodeCIDRMaskSizeV4` should be `24`.
+The default value for `nodeCIDRMaskSizeV6` should be `64`.

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1